pmat101/JavaScript-Challenges/readme.md

     - Find the median age(one middle item or two middle items divided by two)
     - Find the average age(all items divided by number of items)
     - Find the range of the ages(max minus min)
-    - Compare the value of (min - average) and (max - average), use abs() method
+    - Compare the value of (min - average) and (max - average), use `abs()` method

-28. Use for loop to iterate from 0 to 100 and print only prime numbers
+28. Use `for loop` to iterate from 0 to 100 and print only prime numbers

 29. Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.

-30. Write a script which generates a random hexadecimal number.
+30. Write a script which generates a _random hexadecimal number_.

-31. Sort the webTechs array and mernStack array
+31. _Sort_ the webTechs array and mernStack array
     // countries Array : https://gist.github.com/incredimike/1469814

 32. Array Questions